import pandas as pd

 statements, where we start at the top and work our way down until we reach a leaf node, which is a prediction for all observations that qualify for that leaf.

-If we just use a single tree, this would be the most interpretable model we could probably come up with.
-It also incorporates nonlinearities (multiple branches on a single feature), interactions (branches across features), and feature selection all in one (some features may not result in useful splits for the objective).
 However, a single tree is not a very stable model unfortunately, and so does not generalize well.
 For example, just a slight change in data, or even just starting with a different feature, might produce a very different tree2.
+Even though predictions could be similar, model interpretation would be very different.

 Random forests (RF) and boosting methods (GB) are very easy to implement, to a point.
 However, there are typically several hyperparameters to consider for tuning.
 Here are just a few to think about: